ACUTE LEUKEMIA & DISABILITY BENEFITS

 DIAGNOSTIC TESTING FOR ACUTE LEUKEMIA

-Your doctor finds acute leukemia is made by physical exam and history.
-Your doctor will then perform a complete blood count.
+Your doctor finds acute leukemia by physical exam and history.
+Next, your doctor will perform a complete blood count.
 Also, your doctor may perform specific tests.
 These include a blood smear and bone marrow biopsy.
 Your doctor may also do an imaging test or a spinal fluid test.
 In the case of acute leukemia, bone marrow testing will tell you if you have the disease.

 POSSIBLE TESTS FOR LEUKEMIA

-• Spinal fluid test.
-Your doctor may also perform a lumbar puncture test, also known as a spinal tap.
+- Spinal fluid test.
+Your doctor may also perform a lumbar puncture test or spinal tap.
 The spinal tap collects a sample of spinal fluid.
 Spinal fluid is the fluid around the brain and spinal cord.
 Next, the doctor tests the sample to see whether the cancer cells are in the spinal fluid.

 PHYSICAL SYMPTOMS OF ACUTE LEUKEMIA

-The early symptoms of acute leukemia may be difficult to detect because they are similar to the flu.
+Early symptoms of acute leukemia may be hard to detect because they are similar to the flu.
 However, symptoms of leukemia can include fatigue, pale skin, infections, easy bruising, bone pain, and swollen lymph nodes.
-The cancer is usually confirmed through blood tests and a bone marrow biopsy.
+Cancer is usually confirmed through blood tests and a bone marrow biopsy.
 Other symptoms include:

 THE THREE PHASES OF TREATMENT FOR ACUTE LEUKEMIA